drgjlamb/a_beginning/README.md

 This was my first attempt to understand and use Git and GitHub.
 I've taken a course via Udemy that has helped a lot.
+But it's still a little confusing.